Achiltibuie: Notable recent achievements

 'Coigach Community Rowing' the crew members of which coastal rowing club are all local, won the World St. Ayles Skiff Rowing Championships in July 2013 and a mixed crew from the club won the Alan Spong Trophy for 1st Mixed crew 4-oar rowing at the Thames Great River Race in September 2013.
 Coigach Community Rowing hand-built their two St Ayles rowing skiffs, the 'Coigach Lass' and the 'Lily~Rose' and race under the auspices of the Scottish Coastal Rowing Association, which is the governing body of St Ayles class coastal rowing around the world.

 The Brochs of Coigach designed by SBA Architects Ltd were shortlisted in 2011 for the RIAS Andrew Doolan Best Building in Scotland Award.
 They are two unique buildings landscaped into a hillside.
 They were Regional Finalist of the Civic Trust Awards 2013.
 In 2015, they were highly commended in the inaugural Scottish Rural Awards.

 Cultural connections

 The Roman epic movie The Eagle, based on the 1954 novel The Eagle of the Ninth by Rosemary Sutcliff, was filmed on location in Achiltibuie for a week in October 2009.
 The main location was Fox Point, Old Dornie.
 The Pictish village which was constructed at Fox Point was used on most days of the filming.
 Other sites included Achnahaird beach where a horse chase was filmed and Loch Lurgainn.

 The village and its residents featured in The Wee Mad Road (2008) by Jack and Barbara Maloney.

-Achiltibuie is also the setting of a humorous German book about Scotland by Reiner Luyken, Schotten dicht (2015) published by Ullstein Verlag, Berlin.